Jigyansu-Nanda/Shortest-Path-Algorithms-Visualizer/README.md

 ![Preview of Bellman-Ford Algorithm Visualization](https://github.com/Jigyansu-Nanda/Shortest-Path-Algorithms-Visualizer/blob/source-code/preview.png "preview of Bellman Ford Shortest Path")
 # Shortest Path Algorithms Visualizer
 **Live version of this web application: [Shortest Path Algorithms Visualizer.](https://jigyansu-nanda.github.io/Shortest-Path-Algorithms-Visualizer/)** <br/><br/>
 Welcome to Shortest Path Algorithms Visualizer.
 This is a visualization tool to help you visualize how the algorithms, used for solving Shortest Path Problem, work in real time.
 [Shortest Path Problem](https://en.wikipedia.org/wiki/Shortest_path_problem) in graph theory, is a [Combinatorial Optimization](https://en.wikipedia.org/wiki/Combinatorial_optimization) problem.
 The problem requires one, to find a path between a source vertex and a destination vertex, such that travelling through the found path, costs the least.
-The weight attributed to any edge between two vertices in the graph, is considered as cost of travelling between those two vertices.
+The weight of an edge joining two vertices is attributed as the cost of tarvelling between those two vertices in the graph.

 ## Graph in the visualizer
 The Visualizer computes the shortest path between a source vertex and a destination vertex on a 2-D Grid.
 Here, the graph can be visualized as 2-D grid, with each cell of the grid as a possible vertex of graph and the values represented by each cell represents the cost of travelling through that vertex.
+Travelling from one cell to another cell is only possible if and only if, they share one common edge. i.e. **possible moves from cell(i, j)**:

+  - towards **Top: Cell (i-1, j)**
+  - towards **Right: Cell (i, j+1)**
+  - towards **Bottom: Cell (i+1, j)**
+  - towards **Left: Cell (i, j-1)**

 ## Implemented Algorithms
 This visualizer implements 4 shortest path finding algorithms: